frak/php_spi/README.md

 no idea if this will build or work on Windows as I have developed it for my RaspberryPi, but it should run on any Unix like system with SPI hardware enabled.

+My inspiration for building this is the [Light Painting](http://learn.adafruit.com/light-painting-with-raspberry-pi) project on AdaFruit.
+I want to be able to build a similar device, but I want to be able to leverage my existing PHP skills rather than feel my way around another language.
+Please check the examples folder for a PHP script for driving the display in the same way that they have done with Python.

 BUILDING
 ========